-Fig. 10.
+FIG. 10.
 Flowers.
 Parameter setting is the same as in Figure 8.
 For the two examples in the middle, the templates consist of more than one petal.
 This is due to the fact that the templates are of a squared shape and are relatively large.

-Fig. 11.
-Ivy, leaves, ivy wall, pavement, and fence.
+FIG. 11.
+Ivy, leaves, ivy wall, pavement and fence.
 Parameter setting is the same as in Figure 8.
-For the ivy wall example, the bottom row contains the testing image and its representation by the dictionary learned from the training image on the top row.
+For the ivy wall example, the bottom row contains the testing image and its representation by the dictionary learned from the training image in the top row.

-Fig. 12.
-Peanuts, corn, pineapple, beehives, and grapes.
+FIG. 12.
+Peanuts, corn, pineapple, beehives and grape.
 Parameter setting is the same as in Figure 8.
-For the grape example, the bottom row contains the testing image and its representation by the dictionary learned from the training image on the top row.
+For the grape example, the bottom row contains the testing image and its representation by the dictionary learned from the training image in the top row.